 Salary Administration for Developmental Positions

 If you are contemplating hiring for a developmental position, contact AskMyHR to determine the classification level.
+Submit a service request using the category My Team or Organization (or) A Hiring Manager > Job Classification > Other Issues & Inquiries.
 Also review the compensation guide on Salary Administration for Employees in Developmental Positions (PDF, 144KB).
 Progressing from one level to the next is not considered a promotion and the provisions of BCGEU Article 27.5 do not apply.

 Learn more about recruiting for developmental positions.